Luci07Devil/Leetcode_Practice/BinarySearch.md

 > Floor of x is defined as the largest element K in arr[] such that K is smaller than or equal to x.
 > Find the index of K(0-based indexing).

+###### KEY NOTE
+    * The upper bound algorithm finds the first or the smallest index in a sorted array where the value at that index is greater than the given key i.e. x.
+    * The upper bound is the smallest index, ind, where arr[ind] > x.
+But if any such index is not found, the upper bound algorithm returns n i.e. size of the given array.

 ###### Example 1:
     Input: N = 7, x = 0, arr[] = {1,2,8,10,11,12,19}
     Output: -1